Lotte's Haruya Tanaka "It was a year of great gains," but "the issues have become clear," and next season he wants to pitch every six days.

 While reflecting on his progress, saying "There are still some inconsistencies depending on the game," he also expressed satisfaction, saying, "When I'm in good form, I have a great feeling for fork, and if I can consistently produce that quality every game, I think I'll be in pretty good shape."

-In the first half of the season, he often pitched with gaps between appearances, but on July 18th against Orix Buffaloes, he started in regular season with a six-day break for the first time, throwing 112 pitches over six innings, hit six hits, strike out, and allowing three runs.
-Regarding his first first-division start with a six-day break, he said, "I've been preparing for this for a long time, so I think it went as I expected.
-I've only done it once, so I'll work hard to be a consistent pitcher from now on."
+In the first half of the season, he often pitched with long intervals between appearances, but in the game Orix Buffaloes on July 18, he made his first start in a first-team regular season with six days of rest, throwing 112 pitches over 6 innings, hit 6 hits, strike out 6, and giving up 3 runs.
+Regarding his first start in the first team with six days of rest, he said, "I've been preparing for this all along, so I think it went as I expected.
+I've only done it once, so I'll do my best to be able to do it consistently from now on."

 Regarding pitch in the first half of the season, Tanaka reflected, "There was a 10-day break, so I had more time than the other pitcher think I was able to reflect more than others and work on my issues for the next game."He also showed his enthusiasm for pitch with a six-day break, saying, "From now on, I'd like to earn the trust of the coaches and manager, and do my best to make the most of the six-day break in the second half of the season."

-Looking ahead to the games after the All-Star break, he stated his determination, saying, "My job is to pitch longer inning, so I'll do my best to do that, and either finish the game while we're winning, or hand it over to the relief pitcher while we're winning.I'll just aim for that and do my best to do what I have to do."
+Looking ahead to the games after the All-Star break, he stated his determination, saying, "My job is to pitch longer inning, so I will focus on that, and above all, I want to finish the game with a win or hand it over to the relief pitchers with a lead.
+I will do my best to do what I need to do with that as my only goal."

 In Game Nippon-Ham on July 27th, which was his first appearance after the All-Star game, he scored the first goal and then scored an additional run, and as a situation, he couldn't create a good rhythm in both defense and offense, so I think his role as a starter was still insufficient, but after that, he was 0 even though he was in a pinch closer I was able to do it, and I think I was able to do what I could do, so I think that was good," he threw 6 innings and was 3 runs, but from the 4th inning with no outs in the 4th inning of 0-3, he took Torai Fushimi with 2 balls and 2 strike from the 5th pitch with a 134 kg struck out fork, and Shun Mizutani from 1 ball 2 strike to the 5th pitch strike It was wonderful to finish off Igarata with a 3-ball 2-fork struck out strike struck out of 133 kg fork from the 7th pitch with a 3-ball 2 and a 3-way struck out.